ErizDotDev/LearningNotes/dotnet-core-development/csharp/programming-concepts/classes-structs-records/methods.md

 - Starting in C# 9.0, [[reflection-attributes#**Attributes**|attributes]] can also be applied to local methods and its method parameters.
 - Local methods can act as iterators.
 - Code samples demonstrating local methods is available in the `local-functions` branch of the `CSharp-Lab` solution.
+- The benefits of using a local method is it can encapsulate pieces of functionality into a unit where it is exposed only to the method where it is used.
+	- Can be a bit of a waste to define a method in a class where it is only used by another method.
+-
+- **Static local functions**
+	- Use the `static` keyword if you don't want the local function to access variables on the parent method.
+	- Use this approach to prevent side effects on your methods.

 ### Exceptions